nevencaplar/AGN-Going-Down/README.md

-# Observational Nonstationarity of AGN variability
+# Observational nonstationarity of AGN variability

-This repository contains all of the data and code needed to reproduce the paper [Nonstationarity of AGN variability - The only way to go is down!](https://github.com/nevencaplar/Nonstationarity/blob/master/Nonstationarity_of_AGN_variability_ApJL.pdf), by [N. Caplar](http://www.ncaplar.com/), [T. Pena](https://github.com/openhearted99), [S. Johnson](https://www.sdjohnson.org) and [J. Greene](https://crispygreene.wixsite.com/jenny), accepted to ApJL.
+This repository contains all of the data and code needed to reproduce the paper [Observational nonstationarity of AGN variability - The only way to go is down!](https://github.com/nevencaplar/Nonstationarity/blob/master/Observational_Nonstationarity_of_AGN_variability_ApJL.pdf), by [N. Caplar](http://www.ncaplar.com/), [T. Pena](https://github.com/openhearted99), [S. Johnson](https://www.sdjohnson.org) and [J. Greene](https://crispygreene.wixsite.com/jenny), accepted to ApJL.
 <br><br/>

-The main file is Jupyter notebook `NonStationarity.ipynb` which contains all of the analysis and instructions.
+The main file is Jupyter notebook `AGN-Going-Down.ipynb` which contains all of the analysis and instructions.
 All of the figures generated in the notebook are available in separate folders.
-See the contents below for the full overview of the repository and, in particular, the overview of `NonStationarity.ipynb`.
+See the contents below for the full overview of the repository and, in particular, the overview of `AGN-Going-Down.ipynb`.

 ## Contents of the repository: